arsonor/AI-Powered-Knowledge-Assistant-for-Audio-Prod/README.md

 - [Minsearch](https://github.com/alexeygrigorev/minsearch) for full-text search
 - Flask as the API interface (see [Background](#background) for more information on Flask)
 - Grafana for monitoring and PostgreSQL as the backend for it
-- OpenAI as an LLM
+- OpenAI as an LLM (gpt-4o-mini)

-## Preparation
+## Preparation (API Key and installing dependencies)

-Since we use OpenAI, you will need to provide the API key.
-If you don't have already an account, ...(For OpenAI, it's recommended to create a new project and use a separate key)
+Since this system use OpenAI, you will need to provide the API key.
+If you don't have already an account, go to [OpenAI platform](https://platform.openai.com/), create one and put a little money on it.
+The usage cost for the model used (gpt-4o-mini) is ridiculous.
+For OpenAI, it's recommended to create a new project and use a separate key.

 Then follow these instructions:

-1. Run a Codespace from the repository
+1. Run a Codespace from this repository (or fork it, or git clone it, whatever you want to do)
 2. Install `direnv`: for this, run the following lines `sudo apt update`, `sudo apt install direnv` and then `direnv hook bash >> ~/.bashrc`
 3. Insert your API key in the `.envrc_template` and rename it `.envrc`
 4. Run `direnv allow` to load the key into your environment.